-Council will set the agenda for Council news by being the first to communicate the messages.
+Council will set the agenda for Council our news by being the first to communicate the messages.

-The Council will lead not follow in the delivery of our message.
+The Council will lead, not follow, in the delivery of our message.

-Council also has a key role in sharing the messages of other key organisations, particularly during times of crisis.
-Many lessons have been learnt by recent bushfires, floods and COVID-19 communication.
+Council also has a key role in sharing the messages of other organisations, particularly during times of crisis.
+Many lessons have been learnt from recent bushfires, floods and COVID-19 communication.

-The principles that we have developed to guide our communication in the future have been specifically developed from lessons learned.
+The principles we have developed to guide our communication in the future have resulted from lessons learned.